 Please note the following updates with regard to check deposit options during COVID-19 building closures and reduced operations.
 Departments should seek to ensure that incoming mail is received by appropriate personnel and that deposits continue to be processed into the Wells Fargo bank account in a timely manner.
-Please consult Fingate Cash Handling & Deposits for a refresher on important control procedures that should continue to be in place.
+Please consult How To: Deposit and Process Department Receipts for a refresher on important control procedures that should continue to be in place.

 - Mail-In (preferred option): As an alternative to physically visiting a Wells Fargo branch, FMS now offers a Lock Box mail-in solution for all department checks received.
 See more information about the mail-in option below.